lappis-unb/BotFlow/README.md

-# BotFlow - visual content editor for simple for Rasa chatbots
+# BotFlow - visual content manager for simple for [Rasa](https://blog.rasa.com/) chatbots

 ## About the project
-BotFlow is visual content editor for simple [Rasa](https://blog.rasa.com/) chatbots.
-BotFlow was created by [LAPPIS](https://lappis.rocks).

-It was originally part of a project done in partnership with the Brazilian Ministry of Citizenship to create the content for [Tais](https://github.com/lappis-unb/tais), a chatbot for the [culture incentive law](http://leideincentivoacultura.cultura.gov.br/).
+BotFlow was originally created by [LAPPIS](https://lappis.rocks) as part of a project done in partnership with the Brazilian Ministry of Citizenship to manage the content of [Tais](https://github.com/lappis-unb/tais), a chatbot for the [culture incentive law](http://leideincentivoacultura.cultura.gov.br/).

-* **Want to develop a chatbot using the RASA Framework?? ✏️** [Access Rasa Boiler Plate PTBR](https://github.com/lappis-unb/rasa-ptbr-boilerplate)
+**Want to develop a chatbot using the RASA Framework?? ✏️** [Access Rasa Boiler Plate PTBR](https://github.com/lappis-unb/rasa-ptbr-boilerplate)

-## The Architecture
+## Architecture

 BotFlow is developed using React JS and Redux for the frontend layer.
 The backend is developed with Django REST, in the [BotFlow API repository](https://github.com/lappis-unb/botFlowAPI).